sebasira/Android-RouteWebService/README.md

 - Show and navigate to maneuvers
 - Add a marker on each maneuver startPoint when navigating through maneuvers
 - Use TTS service to speak out the maneuvers narrative in the defalut Locale Languaje
+- Add drag marker capability [pull-request #1](https://github.com/sebasira/Android-RouteWebService/pull/1)
+- Change Route destination (drag marker) [pull-request #1](https://github.com/sebasira/Android-RouteWebService/pull/1)

 ### What would be done:
-- Add drag marker capability
-- Change Route destination (drag marker)
 - Use MyLocation as Origin for the route
 - Real-Time Navigation as we move
 - Re-Calculate route when drifting from it